For many injury victims, pursuing a personal injury claim is unfamiliar and perhaps intimidating.

 However, as the courts became more sophisticated and more crowded, it became clear that if both sides knew each other’s case before the trial, the trial would be more fair, the parties would have a better idea as to what they were facing, and more cases would settle before trail.
 Now, as a matter of rule, each side must disclose to the other its evidence, witnesses and exhibits upon a proper request.

 As a plaintiff in a personal injury case, you will be asked and are obliged by the law to answer particular questions routinely posed by a defendant.
 The information sought must be reasonably calculated to lead to relevant evidence.
 This broad standard allows the seemingly most trivial information to be "discoverable" including detailed personal and medical histories, copies of many personal documents and answers to questions concerning your case, evidence and exhibits.
-The Law Firm of William Babich, LLC. and its office staff will help you in responding to discovery.
+The Babich Law Firm and its office staff will help you in responding to discovery.
 All discovery is given under oath and must be complete, truthful and consistent.

 The firm will conduct discovery on your behalf in order to assist it in the preparation of your case.
 Generally, because a defendant’s medical condition is not an issue (it usually is for the plaintiff in a personal injury case), the defendant is not required to answer questions which touch upon such personal matters as the defendant may inquire of the plaintiff.
 The same is true as to the defendant’s finances.
 Although a defendant’s insurance coverage is discoverable, it is generally not admissible into evidence and a defendant’s financial status is not even discoverable as it does not tend to prove a proposition regarding a defendant’s conduct.
 Unfortunately, you may be required to disclose far more information about yourself than you may ever learn about a defendant.

-Even though both parties are entitled to discovery, The Law Firm of William Babich, LLC. believes it has won or enhanced many clients’ cases through the quality investigation done outside of the formal discovery process.
+Even though both parties are entitled to discovery, The Babich Law Firm believes it has won or enhanced many clients’ cases through the quality investigation done outside of the formal discovery process.
 Especially before the case begins, an investigation should include photos of relevant objects involved in the injury, a visit to any place important to the events, and interviews of witnesses.
 The firm often hires professional investigators to complete investigations and ultimately to serve any process in the case.
 The expense of any investigation generally pays for itself many times over.
 The firm strongly advises against you undertaking any investigation on your own.

 A deposition has three purposes.
 First, it is the opposing lawyer’s opportunity to meet you and evaluate you.
 It is therefore important that you arrive on time, neatly dressed and groomed, and that you are prepared, articulate, and direct.
 The opposing lawyer will, after the deposition, report to the insurance adjuster how, in that lawyer’s judgment, you will be viewed by a jury.
 Are you the sort of person who evokes trust and sympathy, or are you the sort of person who is not likely to be believed or liked by a jury?